 Stars are the atoms of the universe.
 They play a crucial and prominent role on galactic and cosmological levels.
 Not only are they the visible probes, they also energize their host galaxies and the interstellar medium as their radiation heats the cooler gas in the clouds surrounding them.
 Beyond hydrogen and helium they create all the elements in the universe as by-products of the nuclear fusion that keeps them alive, particularly during their later evolutionary phases.
 They are the hosts and birthplace of planets which form in their circumstellar or protoplanetary discs at or near the end of the stars' own formation process.

-I research the evolution of these enigmatic objects and the nucleosynthesis processes taking place through their lifetimes.
-To be able to do that, I use stellar evolution codes that model their structure and element formation.
+I research the evolution of these enigmatic objects, their interactions with their nearby companions, and the nucleosynthesis processes taking place through their lifetimes.
+To do that, I use stellar evolution codes that model their structure and element formation.
 During my Ph.D. under the supervision of Prof. Mounib El Eid, I used the

 HYADES code (HYdrodynAmical coDe for Evolving Stars), a well-tested 1D hydrodynamic stellar evolution code with

 up-to-date input physics.
 At the Institute of Astronomy, I'm part of the Stars group and I use the Cambridge STARS code to study the evolution of single and binary stars.

 You can see my ORCiD profile here orcid.org/0000-0002-1333-5497